apacheignite/documentation/web-console/local-deployment.md

   "title": "Run Ignite Web Console In Development Mode" }
 [/block]
-To run Ignite Web Console in development mode need do following steps:
+To run Ignite Web Console in development mode, you need to:
 * Configure MongoDB to run as service or in terminal start MongoDB by executing `mongod` command
 * Copy `ignite-web-agent-x.x.x.zip` to `$IGNITE_HOME/modules/web-console/backend/agent_dists` folder
 * In new terminal change directory to `$IGNITE_HOME/modules/web-console/backend`.